Skip to main content

 curl http://localhost:8000/workflows | jq .

-You should see 6 production workflows:
+You should see production-ready workflows:

 Step 6: Run Your First Workflow